 You should follow the federal law concerning passive activity income and losses.
-You are not required to refigure your federal passive activity losses.
+You are not allowed to refigure your federal passive activity losses.

-Also, federal law will govern the taxation of income from community property sources in the case of spouses who are residents of different states and who file separate returns.
+Also, federal law will govern the taxation of income from community property sources in the case of spouses who file joint federal returns and who file separate Illinois returns.